ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 ### Introduction

 The auditing feature monitors the execution of certain database operations and writes related information to files.
-DBAs can specify statements and objects as auditing targets
+DBAs can specify statements and objects as auditing targets.

 When auditing a database server, the server tracks every statement being executed and writes logs in real time.